gohugoio/hugo/content/en/getting-started/configuration.md

 HUGO_NUMWORKERMULTIPLIER
 : Can be set to increase or reduce the number of workers used in parallel processing in Hugo.
 If not set, the number of logical CPUs will be used.

-## Configuration lookup order

-Similar to the template [lookup order], Hugo has a default set of rules for searching for a configuration file in the root of your website's source directory as a default behavior:

-1. `./hugo.toml`
-2. `./hugo.yaml`
-3. `./hugo.json`

-In your configuration file, you can direct Hugo as to how you want your website rendered, control your website's menus, and arbitrarily define site-wide parameters specific to your project.

 ## Example configuration

 The following is a typical example of a configuration file.
 The values nested under `params:` will populate the [`.Site.Params`] variable for use in [templates]: